15-17 May, Ōhope Beach

 Benefits for schools and communities

-- Every school will gain two trained and prepared civil defence leaders who are able to educate their peers and raise awareness of emergency response procedures
+- Every participating school gained at least two trained and prepared civil defence leaders who are able to educate their peers and raise awareness of emergency response procedures

-- The two students will receive ongoing support from Emergency Management Bay of Plenty to run scenario exercises, plan awareness campaigns and spread key civil defence messages
+- The students are receiving ongoing support from Emergency Management Bay of Plenty to run scenario exercises, plan awareness campaigns and spread key civil defence messages

-- Students will return to school with a clear understanding of community connections vital to emergency preparedness e.g. with other local and national organisations
+- Students have returned to school with a clear understanding of community connections vital to emergency preparedness e.g. with other local and national organisations

-- Students will bring back to their schools civil defence knowledge that is linked closely to key competencies in the NZ Curriculum
+- Students have brought back to their schools civil defence knowledge that is linked closely to key competencies in the NZ Curriculum

 The key points your school needs to know